Sadique-The-Alchemist/brew_plot/README.md

 # BrewPlot
-To run this application Erlang, Elixir, Postgres and Node are required
+Make sure you already installed Erlang, Elixir, Postgres and Node.

 To start your Phoenix server: